 When I first heard about games being created as episodes my immediate thought was that it was a con; getting people to pay more money for what amounts to a single game.
-However, not only are each of these five episodes well-priced, the way the story is told, you really do need a breather after each episode’s climax.
+However, not only are each of these five episodes well-priced, but the way the story flows, you really do need a breather after each episode’s climax.

 It’s hard to believe that breaking Life is Strange up into five episodes was because of budgetary constraints – the story benefits from this format and gives the player a natural place to take a break from the story.

 You know that feeling of having a frog in your throat when you experience a really emotional scene in a film?
 Like the end of ‘Titanic’ or the bus singalong to Tiny Dancer in ‘Almost Famous’?
 Well this game has moments like that in spades.
 There is one climax in particular – the end of ‘Episode 3: Chaos Theory’ that choked me up more than in any other game I’ve played.
 Obviously I can’t go into the scene itself but you’ll know what I mean when you see it.